Skip to main content

 The Oregon State Marine Board, in partnership with the US Coast Guard and National Association of State Boating Law Administrators define boat types for nationwide accident and fatality reporting statistics.

-If you are selling your boat and need a replacement or initial title processed quickly, please email the Marine Board at marine.board@boat.oregon.gov with the subject heading, "Expedite Title Processing Request."
+If you are selling your boat but have lost your title and still need a replacement title, the fastest way to obtain one is by online application.
+If you need help logging into your account please email the Marine Board at marine.board@boat.oregon.gov with the subject heading, "Replacement Title Processing Request logon help."

 Basically, if the boat is not in use in Oregon waters, then it's ok to have expired decals.
 If a boat is moored; however, boat registration must be current.